How to Grocery Shop to Save Money

 Mix a little water with cornstarch until smooth and blend into boiling broth.

-Cook broth while stirring until a little thickened like gravy; season with salt and pepper.
+Cook broth while stirring until a little thickened like gravy; add both cans of soup.

 Pour gravy over chicken; top pie with a recipe of biscuits.

 Place in preheated oven at 350F degrees until biscuits are brown and done.
+About 60 minutes.

 EASY BAKED CHICKEN RECIPE